lovecorgis4/number_guessing_game/README.md

 When you first play the game make sure to change this line 'player.name = "NAME";' to your name of choice.
 It is in main.cpp on line 16.

+To change the difficulty change the number '7' to your number of choice on this line 'this->maxAttempts = 7;' in Game.cpp on line 9

-Have a fun time playing
+Have a fun time playing!